JetBrains/intellij-sdk-docs/topics/ui/principles/typography.md

 If none of the built-in sizes work and a custom one is needed, define it as the default size +/- constant value.
 Do **not** hardcode font sizes.

-Use the underlined text style for hovered links.

 ### Examples in UI

 Run popup: